 More adventurous holidaymakers can enjoy paragliding – jumping off the top of the world and sailing down to the valley below, hurl themselves down the mountain on a zipline, or mountain bike their way from the top.

 Eiger Mountain Views

 Home from an energetic day’s sightseeing, we took advantage of spectacular views of the Eiger from our verandah as we prepared fresh local produce for dinner.
 The mountains and adjacent glacier provided an ever changing display, as the setting sun played with the ice caps, and by night you could just make out the tiny speck of light from the mountain hut atop the Eiger, where experienced mountaineers were no doubt celebrating conquering the monumental wall of the north face of the mountain which has been inspiring adventurers since 1938.

-To learn more about travelling in Switzerland, you may enjoy this Lonely Planet Switzerland Guide from Amazon.
+To learn more about travelling in Switzerland, you may enjoy these Switzerland Travel Guides from Amazon.
 We do earn a small commission from any sales at no additional cost to our readers.